 LABC building control apprenticeships

-This page has lots of information on local authority building control apprenticeships.
-Here you'll discover what it is that building control surveyors do, the entry requirements for the apprenticeship and building control degree, and much more.
+This page contains information on local authority building control apprenticeships.
+Here you'll discover what it is that building control surveyors do, the entry requirements for the apprenticeship, information about building control qualifications, and much more.

 First, what exactly do building control surveyors do?